Russian Government (1918–1919): Council of the Supreme Ruler

 The result of the creation of the Council of the Supreme Ruler was that the Council of Ministers was withdrawn from the politics.
-It has lost many of its executive functions, focusing almost exclusively on legislative activity.
+It lost many of its executive functions, focusing almost exclusively on legislative activity.
 This, however, did not last long.

 The central place in the Council of the Supreme Ruler was taken by the Minister of Finance Ivan Mikhaylov.
 He was one of the most influential members of the government, but his popularity was low.
 Under public pressure on 16 August 1919, Mikhaylov was dismissed.
 After that, the Council of the Supreme Ruler began to meet extremely irregularly, and its importance practically disappeared.
 After the fall of Omsk, it never met.

 Extraordinary State Economic Conference

 A few days after the 18 November coup, the last state controller of the tsarist government, Sergey Fedosyev, submitted a note to Kolchak on the establishment of the Extraordinary State Economic Conference.
 According to the initial project, it was assumed that representatives from trade and industry would prevail in it.

-The Council of Ministers has expanded its representation from cooperation.
+The Council of Ministers expanded its representation from cooperation.
 In this form, the decree was approved by the Supreme Ruler on November 22, 1918.
 Initially, it was almost exclusively a bureaucratic organization with the task of developing emergency measures in the field of finance, supplying the army and restoring the commercial and industrial apparatus.
 ESEC became a representative body on 2 May 1919, when it was transformed into the State Economic Conference.
 ESEC included Sergey Fedosyev as chairman, minister of Finance, minister of War, minister of Food and Supply, minister of Trade and Industry, minister of Railways, State Controller, three representatives of the boards of private and cooperative banks, five representatives of the All-Russian Council of Trade and Industry Congresses and three representatives of the Council of Cooperative Congresses.

 The opening of the newly created State Economic Conference took place on 19 June 1919 in Omsk.
 It included 60 members: ministers, representatives from the banks, cooperatives, zemstvo assemblies and city councils, as well as from the Siberian, Ural, Orenburg and Transbaikal Cossack troops.
 Georgy Gins was the chairman of this body.

 After the capture of Omsk by the Reds, the SEC moved to Irkutsk, where the meetings were resumed after 8 December 1919.